-Please note that the planned admission and degree requirements outlined below are unofficial and subject to change.
-The proposed Northern Baccalaureate Nursing Program (NBNP) offering is subject to UNBC Senate, UNBC Board of Governors and the Ministry of Advanced Education, Skills and Training approval.
+Please note: The Northern Baccalaureate Nursing Program (NBNP) is a proposed degree offering and is subject to the Ministry of Advanced Education, Skills and Training approval.
+Join our mailing list for program updates.

 Offered in Fort.
 St. John, UNBC’s Northern Baccalaureate Nursing Program (NBNP) provides students with the skills and knowledge to enter the registered nursing field.
 The NBNP introduces students to the unique aspects of delivering health care in small urban and rural communities located throughout BC’s Peace region and beyond.